v--/sicp/README.md

 The [`support`](https://github.com/v--/sicp/blob/master/support) directory contains some more helpers, written Racket.

 `make test` runs all the tests, while `make test=$file` runs only the tests in `$file`.

+The "Original definitions" sections are definitions that are provided in the book and required by the corresponding exercise.

 # Travis?
 Really?